 How long is the Sunday Papal Audience?

 The Papal Audience usually lasts less than an hour.
-The Pope will go out to greet the pilgrims from the various congregations that gather in St. Peter's Square to hear his blessing.
+The Pope will come out to greet pilgrims from the various congregations who gather in St. Peter's Square to hear his blessing.
 During the Audience he usually reads the Gospel and greets the religious groups that are there that day.

-You will usually have to arrive well in advance to get a good spot (although there are usually screens from where you can see it bigger), so you will need to spend a couple of hours on Sunday morning.
+Normally you will have to arrive well in advance to get a good spot (although there are usually screens from where you can see it bigger), so you will need to spend a couple of hours on Sunday morning.
 If you want to know more details, you can check my guide on how to see the Papal Audience at the Vatican.